NethermindEth/Forta-Agents/Flexa-Agents/Fallback-State/README.md

 ## Description

-This agent detects the contract entering a fallback state
+This agent detects when `FlexaCollateralManager` contract enters a fallback state

 ## Supported Chains